rutrastone/rutrastone.github.io/attention_study.md

 ## Confidence

 To characterize the behavior of particular attention heads, we might also consider their *confidence*.
 [Voita, et al. (2019)](https://www.aclweb.org/anthology/P19-1580.pdf) define the *confidence* of a head as "*the average of its maximum attention weight excluding the end of sentence symbol, where the average is taken over tokens in a set of sentences.
-A confident head is one that usually assigns a high proportion of its attention to a single token.
-Intuitively, we might expect confident heads to be important to the translation task.*" Below, we plot the *confidence* every layer and head per language.
+A confident head is one that usually assigns a high proportion of its attention to a single token.*" Below, we plot the *confidence* every layer and head per language.

 ![confidence](images/confidence.png)